 This is Fragile

-Find a waterproof container for books and documents.
-You should consider using a plastic container for documents and books so they’re safe and dry.
+Find a waterproof container for books and important personal documents so they’re safe and dry.

 You don’t want to have to deal with water damage in case some accident happens along the way.

 As well, if you move on a rainy or snowy day and the box is left outside for a bit the plastic waterproof container will protect your valuable documents.